cossan-working-group/OpenCossan/README.md

 ## Project status

-At the moment we are migrating from a private repository to GitHub.
-Some of the OpenCossan functionalities are not available in this repository yet.
+At the moment we are working to the development branch to include the new code sintax and unit testing.
+Although the refactoring is not completed, most of the funtionalities are supported working.

 ## Support